RobinEdens/MSUM-CSIS340-Group-Project/README.md

 User Story #3 (Andy, customer), written by Shukri

 Andy was planning a surprise birthday party for her friend and needed to purchase several items for the celebration.
 Andy was nervous about shopping online, but the store's friendly and knowledgeable employees put her at ease.
 They helped her find the perfect products, and even made suggestions for other items that would complement her selections.

+User Story #5 (Jesse, customer), written by Diana

+Jesse just saw on Twitter that his favorite anime was getting a new figure made and would be set to release in half a year.
+He checks his usual online store to check if they have preorders available and sees that they do.
+He preorders the item with minimal effort as he has previously used the site and it has his information stored.
+He completes the transaction confident that he will receive his order when it is set to release.

+User Story #6 (Jesse, customer), written by Diana

+Jesse had previously preordered a figure from the website and has been eagerly awaiting its arrival.
+He repeatedly checks his order information to see if there are any updates to his order and is hoping to see that they have shipped it.
+He gets an email a few days before the item is set to release saying that the order has shipped.
+A week passes and the tracking information on his order hasn't been updated since it shipped.
+He calls customer service, and they tell him that it might have gotten lost and to fill out a lost in transit form on the website if he doesn't receive the item in a few days.
+A few days later he accepts that he won't receive his order and fills out the lost in transit form asking for a refund.

 Use Case Diagrams
 ----------------------------------------------------